bartczernicki/MLDotNet-BaseballClassification/README.md

 * Builds multiple ML.NET binary classification models in a single C# script
 * Dynamic Feature Selection - Select features from an array to adjust model input dynamically
 * Dynamic Supervised Learning - Includes two label fields in a single data set, that can be switched dynamically
-* Reports various performance metrics
+* Reports various performance metrics using a pre-defined holdout set
 * Persists the trained models in two different formats: native ML.NET and ONNX
 * Loads the persisted models from storage and performs model explainability
 * Applies simple perscriptive/rules engine to select the "best model"